tumelo-maja/delicate-care/README.md

       <figcaption><strong><em>Video in footer: All pages</em></strong></figcaption>
     </figure>

     - A good quality video with dimmed brightness and a 'Contact us' button offer a visually appealing user experience while prompting them to contact us.
-The video auto-plays in a loop but is always muted and there are no controls to interact with the video
+The video auto-plays in a loop but is always muted and there are no controls to interact with the video.
+This video is used as a decorative element and has no semantic significance to the content.

   - **Business hours**
     <figure>